considonet/g-build/README.md

  }
 ```

-#### Configuration file: `tslint.json`
+#### Optional configuration file: `tslint.json`
 `tslint` configuration file.
 Customized depending on your personal preferences.
 Please make sure to point this file in your IDE.
+Not required when `lint.js` is set to `false`.

+#### Optional configuration file: `.stylelintrc`
+`stylelint` configuration file.
+Customized depending on your personal preferences.
+Not required when `lint.scss` is set to `false`.

 ## FAQ